iwilare/dinaturality/README.md

 ## Comments

 Naturality of the rules is only shown for the case of exponentials in [Dinaturality.NaturalExample](Dinaturality/NaturalityExample.agda), due to the technical limitation of running out of memory for most of the remaining rules.
+Finding a workaround to fully formalize naturality for every rule is left for future work.

 Every file which typechecks is contained in the [All](All.agda) file.